Health equity: Socioeconomic status

 Socioeconomic status is both a strong predictor of health, and a key factor underlying health inequities across populations.
 Poor socioeconomic status has the capacity to profoundly limit the capabilities of an individual or population, manifesting itself through deficiencies in both financial and social capital.
 It is clear how a lack of financial capital can compromise the capacity to maintain good health.
-In the UK, prior to the institution of the NHS reforms in the early 2000s, it was shown that income was an important determinant of access to healthcare resources.
-Because one's job or career is a primary conduit for both financial and social capital, work is an important, yet under represented, factor in health inequities research and prevention efforts.
+Income is an important determinant of access to healthcare resources.
+Because one's job or career is a primary conduit for both financial and social capital, work is an important, yet underrepresented, factor in health inequities research and prevention efforts.
+There are many ways that a job can affect one's health, such as the job's physical demands, exposure to hazards, mechanisms of employment, compensation and benefits, and availability of health and safety programs.
+In addition, those who are in steady jobs are less likely to face poverty and its implications and more likely to have access to health care.
 Maintenance of good health through the utilization of proper healthcare resources can be quite costly and therefore unaffordable to certain populations.

 In China, for instance, the collapse of the Cooperative Medical System left many of the rural poor uninsured and unable to access the resources necessary to maintain good health.
 Increases in the cost of medical treatment made healthcare increasingly unaffordable for these populations.
 This issue was further perpetuated by the rising income inequality in the Chinese population.
 Poor Chinese were often unable to undergo necessary hospitalization and failed to complete treatment regimens, resulting in poorer health outcomes.

 Similarly, in Tanzania, it was demonstrated that wealthier families were far more likely to bring their children to a healthcare provider: a significant step towards stronger healthcare.
-Some scholars have noted that unequal income distribution itself can be a cause of poorer health for a society as a result of "underinvestment in social goods, such as public education and health care; disruption of social cohesion and the erosion of social capital".
+Unequal income distribution itself can be a cause of poorer health for a society as a result of "underinvestment in social goods, such as public education and health care; disruption of social cohesion and the erosion of social capital".

 The role of socioeconomic status in health equity extends beyond simple monetary restrictions on an individual's purchasing power.
 In fact, social capital plays a significant role in the health of individuals and their communities.
 It has been shown that those who are better connected to the resources provided by the individuals and communities around them (those with more social capital) live longer lives.
 The segregation of communities on the basis of income occurs in nations worldwide and has a significant impact on quality of health as a result of a decrease in social capital for those trapped in poor neighborhoods.
 Social interventions, which seek to improve healthcare by enhancing the social resources of a community, are therefore an effective component of campaigns to improve a community's health.
-A 1998 epidemiological study showed that community healthcare approaches fared far better than individual approaches in the prevention of heart disease mortality.